 The compensation committee is currently composed of Daniel D. Lane (Chair), Cary H. Thompson, and Richard N. Massey.
 During fiscal year 2008, no member of the compensation committee was a former or current officer or employee of FNF or any of its subsidiaries.
-In addition, during fiscal year 2008, none of our executive officers served (i) as a member of the compensation committee or board of directors of another entity, one of whose executive officers served on our compensation committee, or (ii) as a member of the compensation committee of the compensation committee of the compensation committee of another entity, one of whose executive officers served on our board.
+In addition, during fiscal year 2008, none of our executive officers served (i) as a member of the compensation committee or board of directors of another entity, one of whose executive officers served on our compensation committee, or (ii) as a member of the compensation committee of another entity, one of whose executive officers served on our board.